Insurance for Visitors - Terminology & Language

-Purchasing health insurance can often be confusing.
+Purchasing Insurance for Visitors can often be confusing.
 There are many options insurance options available for you to choose from, each with their own unique characteristics.
 We've put together a quick guide which can help you better understand the terminology used by many health insurance providers.
 We will go through the common terms used by health insurance companies and explain them simply.

 This is the maximum amount of money a insurance company will provide to cover eligible medical expenses.
-Most visitors insurance have a per-sickness coverage maximum.
+Most Insurance for Visitors have a per-sickness coverage maximum.

 For example, you have a policy with $50,000 policy maximum.
 If you get sick and visit a doctor, the policy will pay up to $50,000 for that sickness.
 If later you fall and fracture your ankle, the policy will again pay up to $50,000 for that medical event.